jessesquires/jessesquires.com/_posts/2021-06-29-apple-docc-great-but-useless-for-oss.md

 So far, this may not seem like an issue &mdash; unless you are an open source author and maintainer like me.
 There is a particularly vibrant community of open source iOS developers on GitHub.
 Most open source communities have standardized on GitHub, but especially the Apple developer community &mdash; everyone hosts their projects on GitHub.
 Because of that, we all [host our documentation alongside our projects](https://github.blog/2016-08-22-publish-your-project-documentation-with-github-pages/) using [GitHub Pages](https://pages.github.com).
 It is an incredibly valuable product and service that is easy to use.
 First, you generate your docs &mdash; we all use [Jazzy](https://github.com/realm/jazzy) &mdash; then you place them in `docs/` on your default branch.
 For an example, see the popular [Alamofire](https://github.com/Alamofire/Alamofire) library and [its documentation](https://alamofire.github.io/Alamofire/).
 I also [wrote about this]({% post_url 2016-05-20-swift-documentation %}) in 2016.

 This is what nearly everyone does: host your project on GitHub, generate docs using Jazzy, and host your docs using GitHub Pages.
 In fact, no open source projects immediately come to mind that do not implement this workflow.
 I'm sure those projects exist, but they are the _exception_, not the norm.
 Even Apple [hosts their open source projects on GitHub](https://github.com/apple) now and uses GitHub Pages for [the Swift Evolution proposal site](https://apple.github.io/swift-evolution/).
+More ironically, some teams at Apple actually use Jazzy and publish docs on GitHub Pages like I've described for some of their open source Swift packages, like [SwiftNIO](https://github.com/apple/swift-nio) (see [the docs here](https://apple.github.io/swift-nio/docs/current/NIO/index.html)).

 DocC fails to deliver for this extremely popular use case &mdash; in my opinion, the most popular.
 DocC **does not** work with GitHub Pages &mdash; a **significant** barrier for adoption for essentially all open source projects in the Apple developer community.
 I experimented with some hacks, but was unable to make DocC do what I need.
 The GitHub Pages server environment is a bit opaque to the user, but it is intended for [hosting static sites](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages) ([Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll), for example), which DocC does not produce.
 DocC creates a [Vue.js](https://vuejs.org) web app and requires that you run your own web server to dynamically serve it, as described above.
 The process feels clunky and overcomplicated compared to GitHub Pages.